spm/spm-docs/docs/tutorials/beginners/fmri/first_level.md

 - `Left STG superior temporal gyrus`
 - `Right TMP temporal pole`
 - `Left TMP temporal pole`

-Another way to suggest brain regions that may be involved in various tasks is to search for relevant terms at (*Neurosynth*)[https://neurosynth.org/analyses/terms/].
+Another way to suggest brain regions that may be involved in various tasks is to search for relevant terms at [*Neurosynth*](https://neurosynth.org/analyses/terms/).
 Note that the mask is `inclusive` because it includes only these regions.
-You can see which voxells are included by looking at the `Neuromorphometrics_mask_0XX.nii` image.
+You can see which voxels are included by looking at the `Neuromorphometrics_mask_0XX.nii` image.

 There may or may not be any statistically significant findings from this comparison.
 Only two of the nine runs per subject are used, which will reduce statistical power.

-## Any effect
+### Any effect
 Now we will do an F test to identify regions where there is any variance in the data explained by the events, in a way that is shared between the runs.
 As for the t contrasts, this involves hitting the `Results` button and selecting the `SPM.mat` to open the contrast manager.
-This time you would definine a new F contrast.
+This time you would define a new F contrast.
 This requires an F contrast matrix that would take a lot of effort to type out as ones and zeros.
 Instead an easier way is used to generate it by defining it as follows:
 ```matlab